3 things to know about Trump's plan to send troops to Portland and Memphis

 The Trump administration has described Memphis as "suffering from tremendous levels of violent crime that have overwhelmed its local government's ability to respond effectively."

-Memphis, which is the second biggest city in Tennessee, is run by a Democratic mayor.
-Meanwhile, Republican Tennessee Governor Bill Lee has said he not only welcomed federal assistance, but that he has been in "constant communication" with the Trump administration for months about a plan to curb crime in Memphis using federal and state resources.
+Memphis, which is the second-biggest city in Tennessee, is run by a Democratic mayor.
+Meanwhile, Republican Tennessee Gov. Bill Lee has said he not only welcomed federal assistance, but that he has been in "constant communication" with the Trump administration for months about a plan to curb crime in Memphis using federal and state resources.

 3. A larger picture is becoming clear